aldotele/world-proxy/README.md

 <br/>

 ### Intro
-The service works as an aggregator of world countries and cities information by exposing a series of APIs and proxying requests to external endpoints such as [restcountries.com](https://restcountries.com/)
+The service acts as an aggregator of world countries and cities information by exposing a series of APIs and proxying requests to external endpoints such as [restcountries.com](https://restcountries.com/)